Nino (footballer, born 1980)

-Juan Francisco Martínez Modesto (born 10 June 1980), known as Nino, is a Spanish former professional footballer who played as a striker, currently assistant manager of Elche CF Ilicitano.
+Juan Francisco Martínez Modesto (born 10 June 1980), known as Nino, is a Spanish former professional footballer who played as a striker, currently assistant manager of Elche Juvenil B.

 He was the player with the most matches and goals in the history of both the Segunda División, with 571 matches and 194 goals, and of Elche, with 461 appearances and 135 goals.
 In La Liga, he represented Levante, Tenerife, Osasuna and Elche, becoming the first player to reach 700 games in Spain's two professional divisions.

 Club career

 Elche

 An extremely prolific goalscorer in the Segunda División, Nino was born in Vera, Province of Almería, and first appeared professionally with Elche CF, making his debut on 8 November 1998 in a 3–0 win over Real Murcia CF. In his first season with the club, 1998–99, he achieved promotion from Segunda División B, scoring a crucial last-minute goal against UD Melilla on 27 June.

 In the following campaign, Nino made his debut in the second division against Recreativo de Huelva, and eventually scored twice in 16 matches, going on to develop as an influential figure for the Province of Alicante team.
 He consolidated as a starter under the command of Jorge D'Alessandro, who gave him the nickname "bulldog".

 In 2000–01, Nino appeared in 40 out of 42 fixtures, including the first 34 consecutively, as a starter, finishing the season with 12 goals.
 He then scored Elche's first goal of 2001–02, against Levante UD.
 His first brace arrived on 18 November 2001 in the 2–1 away win over Gimnàstic de Tarragona, and his first hat-trick came on 17 March 2002 as the hosts defeated Xerez CD 4–0.
 Two weeks later, his two goals helped to beat the Luis Aragonés-led Atlético Madrid in a historic 5–1 victory at the Estadio Martínez Valero.